Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 What you need:

-- LLC details (name, EIN, state of formation, date of formation)
+- LLC details (name, EIN, state and date of formation)

-- Foreign owner details (name, address, country of citizenship, foreign tax ID if available)
+- Foreign owner details (name, address, citizenship, foreign tax ID if available)

 - Complete record of all transactions between the LLC and the owner during the tax year

-- A US-qualified tax preparer (CPA or Enrolled Agent with international experience)
+- A US-qualified tax preparer with international experience

 Late Filing and Penalty Abatement

-Delinquent international information return procedures: The IRS has a process for taxpayers who have not filed required international information returns (including Form 5472) but have reasonable cause for the failure.
-The forms are filed with a reasonable cause statement attached, and if the IRS accepts the explanation, penalties are not assessed.
+The IRS has delinquent international information return procedures for taxpayers who missed required filings but have reasonable cause.
+You file the forms with a reasonable cause statement attached.
+If the IRS accepts it, penalties aren't assessed.

 What qualifies as reasonable cause:

-- Reliance on a qualified tax professional who failed to advise of the requirement
+- Reliance on a tax professional who failed to mention the requirement

-- Reasonable interpretation of tax law (less common for 5472, as the requirement is explicit)
+- Reasonable interpretation of tax law (less common for 5472, since the requirement is explicit)

 - "My formation service didn't tell me"